-According to the reason of your stay in Timisoara, which is one of Romania’s largest cities with important cultural, business and academic centers, the best recommended district for your stay in Timisoara may vary a lot.
-This is why I’ve decided to present you the best 9 neighborhoods to live in Timisoara according to the purpose you might come for.
+According to the reason of being in Timisoara, which is one of Romania’s largest cities with important cultural, business and academic centers, the top choice might vary.

 Related: How to get from Bucharest to Timisoara.